 I can vouch for the fact it's a great novel.
 Now, on with the interview...

-You say that the failings of the US legal system formed the basis for HUNTER’s plot.
+You say that the failings of the US legal system formed the basis for Hunter's plot.
 Will future novels incorporate other areas of interest to you, such as environmental issues?

+Maggie, my nonfiction background was writing serious journalism and commentary about current events and controversial topics.
+Now that I’ve turned to fiction, I find that I’m incapable of writing stories that do not have serious themes.
 Because I write thrillers, readers have every right to expect, above all, entertainment—colorful characters in fast-paced plots with lots of action, romance, and suspense.
 But in a Bidinotto thriller they also will find provocative perspectives on important topics.
 My goal is not only to keep readers turning pages late into the night, but also to encourage them to rethink the conventional “wisdom” on various topics.
 So, call these “thrillers for thinking people.”